Do you have a question you would like to ask us? Browse our FAQ categories and see if we already have an answer for you!

 Dogs who are obtained from shelters or rescue groups to enter our training programs have above a 60% graduation rate as Assistance or Facility Dog.

-Are your dogs insured?
+Are paws4people Dogs insured?

 All of Assistance Dogs and Facility Dogs are covered by paws4people’s general liability insurance policy when acting within the scope of their placement and certification activities with Clients and Handlers.
 This means that Educational Assistance Facility Dogs and their Handlers are under paws4people’s general liability insurance policy when working at a school; Rehabilitative Facility Dogs and their Handlers are under paws4people’s general liability insurance when working with patients; and Assistance Dogs and their Clients are under paws4people’s general liability insurance at all times when they are working within their Public Access Rights under the ADA.
 For these reasons, paws4people maintains ownership of Assistance Dogs and Facility Dogs for their careers.
 That allows us to require annual re-certification of Public Access Rights as well as monitor each Assistance Dog’s or Facility Dog’s care, health, weight, exercise, training refreshers, and other contractual obligations are being maintained by the Client or Handler.
 Due to this career monitoring and follow-up, paws4people is able to assist the Client or Handler in deciding when a Dog should retire from service, as that decision is a very difficult when left to the client/handler alone.
 Should the Dog’s well-being be compromised at any time, paws4people can and will repossess custody immediately. paws4people reserves the right to repossess custody of a Dog at any time, for any reason.

-Can I get a paws4people Assistance Dog or Facility Dog?
+How can someone receive a paws4people Assistance Dog or Facility Dog?

 What does the public have the right to expect of Assistance Dogs in their communities?